MTVehicles/MTVehicles-Wiki/docs/faq.md

 ## 13. Why isn't my boat moving?

 Boats need to be in at least 2-block-deep water to move.
 (This means you can't operate them in shallow waters and on land.)

+---

+## 14. The vehicle is removed form data, how to remove up?

+b